Online workspace startup Notion hit by outage, citing DNS issues – TechCrunch

 Notion didn’t say specifically what the DNS issue is.
 Domain name servers, or DNS, is an important part of how the internet works.
 Every time you go to visit a website, your browser uses a DNS server to convert web addresses to machine-readable IP addresses to locate where a web page is located on the internet.
 But if a website or its DNS server is not configured correctly, it can cause the website not to load.

 It’s not clear exactly who is responsible for this particular DNS issue.
-When reached, a spokesperson for Name.com did not immediately comment, and Sonic.so, the Somali-based registrar that oversees the .so country-code top level domain which Notion relies on, did not return a request for comment.
+When reached, a spokesperson for Name.com did not immediately comment, and Sonic.so, the Somali-based registrar that oversees the .so country-code top level domain on which Notion relies, did not return a request for comment.

 We’ll update once we know more.